 Chick History is inspired by the belief that every great story has not already been told.
 I created Chick History to find new and interesting ways to tell the stories of women's roles and contributions to history; always overlooked, often watered-down, and sometimes all-together edited out.

 In addition to profiles on women, Chick History is also about how women's history is told, particularly through the lens of tourism, museums, exhibitions, and cultural heritage.

 I hold an MA in Museum Studies from George Washington University and I’ve been working in the museum and history field for over ten years.
 My professional career has been diverse - curator, collections manager, marketing, membership - and the places I've worked have been as diverse as my background: Dumbarton House, the Bostonian Society, the National Museum of Women in the Arts, and my current position at the American Association for State and Local History.*

-I have a MA in Museum Studies and I’ve been working in the museum and history field for over ten years, in historic homes, museums, and national associations.
-The telling of history is a challenging one.
+Like most in my field, I have always felt that the telling of history is a challenging one.
 Whose story do you tell?
 Whose lens do you use to view history?
 For so long, history has focused on individual accomplishments – Christopher Columbus “discovered” America, Galileo was the “father” of modern astronomy, Oliver Cromwell “overthrew” the British monarchy, and so on and so forth.

-The challenge of women's history is the challenge of moving away from the "Great Men" method of telling stories through unique biographies and moving into a more holistic vision of social history.
+For me, the challenge of women's history is the challenge of moving away from the "Great Men" method of telling stories through unique biographies and moving into a more holistic vision of social history.
 It’s about the contributions of individuals who did remarkable things but weren't in a position where they could distinguish themselves individually - because of societal biases of the time and of early historians.